iffy-pi/CodingPortfolio/C-CSVParser/README.md

 This documentation is intended to provide information on how to use the provided CSV parser.

-The parser testing process and possible limitations are discussed in Testing and Evaluation respectively.
+The parser testing process and possible limitations are discussed in Testing and Verification and Evaluation respectively.

 [Link text Here](https://link-url-here.org)